 - a.
 Both the student and the faculty member shall have the right to be present and to be accompanied by a personal advisor or counsel throughout the hearing. - b.
 Both the student and the faculty member shall have the right to present and examine witnesses and to cross-examine witnesses. - c.
 The administration shall make available to both the student and the faculty member such authority as it may possess to require the presence of witnesses. - d.
-The hearing committee shall promptly and forthrightly adjudicate the issues. - e.
-The full text of the findings and conclusions of the hearing committee shall be made available in identical form and at the same time to both the student and the faculty member.
+The Grievance Committee shall promptly and forthrightly adjudicate the issues. - e.
+The full text of the findings and conclusions of the Grievance Committee shall be made available in identical form and at the same time to both the student and the faculty member.
 The cost shall be met by the university. - f.
-In the absence of a defect in procedure, recommendations shall be made to the Academic Vice-President by the committee as to possible action in the case. - g.
+In the absence of a defect in procedure, recommendations shall be made to the SVPAA by the Grievance Committee as to possible action in the case. - g.
 At any time should the basis for an informal hearing appear, the procedure may become informal in nature.